-We propose a new metaheuristic training scheme that combines Stochastic Gradient Descent (SGD) and Discrete Optimization in an unconventional way.
+Abstract.
+We propose a new metaheuristic training scheme for Machine Learning that combines Stochastic Gradient Descent (SGD) and Discrete Optimization in an unconventional way.
 Our idea is to define a discrete neighborhood of the current SGD point containing a number of "potentially good moves" that exploit gradient information, and to search this neighborhood by using a classical metaheuristic scheme borrowed from Discrete Optimization.
 In the present paper we investigate the use of a simple Simulated Annealing (SA) metaheuristic that accepts/rejects a candidate new solution in the neighborhood with a probability that depends both on the new solution quality and on a parameter (the temperature) which is modified over time to lower the probability of accepting worsening moves.
-We use this scheme as an automatic way to perform hyper-parameter tuning, hence the title of the paper.
-A distinctive feature of our scheme is that hyper-parameters are modified within a single SGD execution (and not in an external loop, as customary) and evaluated on the fly on the current minibatch, i.e., their tuning is fully embedded within the SGD algorithm.